Image of Royal Wedding event held last year.

 “In these terrible times when we hear of so many children being lost to violence it is important that we remember the important role of a mother.

-"Knife crime devestates families no more so than the huge emotional strain placed upon a grieveing mother.
+“Knife crime devastates families no more so than the huge emotional strain placed upon a grieving mother.

-"We will take this time to remind children of the need to honor their parents and to enable them to give something back to mums' on their special day.
+“We will take this time to remind children of the need to honour their parents and to enable them to give something back to mums’ on their special day.

-"Moreover, we will pray and provide counsel to any mothers who are grieving or have any other difficulty - This time of year will mean something differnet to all mothers."
+“Moreover, we will pray and provide counsel to any mothers who are grieving or have any other difficulty – This time of year will mean something different to all mothers.”

-This month we are also joined by Social Action For Helath (SAFH) who are involved in a 'life changing project for future generations in relation to tackling health inequalities'.
+This month we are also joined by Social Action For Health (SAFH) who are involved in a ‘life changing project for future generations in relation to tackling health inequalities’.

 In partnership with East London Genes and Health (ELGH), they will be delivering the world’s largest community-based genetic study, aiming to improve the health and wellbeing of people acquiring Pakistani and Bangladeshi origin.
 A spokesperson, said